zackayers/css-documentation/README.md

 ## Comments

+Ensure your code is descriptive, well commented, and approachable by others.
 Make sure your future self knows what the heck your current self was thinking when you made that `z-index: 743`.
 But, future-you knows how to read code too.

-> The code should tell you how, the comments should tell you why
+> Great code comments convey context or purporse.
+The code should tell you how, the comments should tell you why.

 Bad:
 ```sass